wesleysatelis/GOES-16-image-analysis-for-biomass-burning-detection/README.md

 The main main goal is to characterise and quantify areas where pre-harvesting burning of sugarcane is still in use.

-This project was fundend by the Brazilian National Council for Scientific and Technological Development.
+This project was fundend by the Brazilian National Council for Scientific and Technological Development and developed at the Center for Meteorological and Climate Research Applied to Agriculture (CEPAGRI/UNICAMP).